The Art of Musicking – Interacting With MusicGuitarSpotting

 And singing has always been a popular human activity, whether it involved written words or humming a melody.
 Music just enriches the body, mind and soul.

-Many people, even those who adore popular music, have never learned how to play a musical instrument.
+Now many people, even those who adore popular music, have never learned how to play a musical instrument.
 Perhaps they feel it’s too hard, or time-consuming, or expensive.

 And it’s true, it isn’t easy to learn, costs money and takes time.